Wyattari/VRSmoothCamUnity/README.md

 If this has been helpful, [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W64VWMO)

-May your framerates be high and your camera's smooth!
+May your framerates be high and your cameras smooth!